Will-25/burger/README.md

 # Description

 *Eat the Burger* is an app that utilizes a dabatase so that a user is able to input a burger via text, and that burger will be added to a list of unneaten burgers.
 The user can then click a button to "eat" it, and will be added to a list on the right.
+It was made using Handlebars, MySQL, Sequalize ORM, and Javascript.

 # Demo

+*Eat the Burger* is deployed on Heroku you can mess with it here: https://burger68.herokuapp.com/

+# Walkthrough

 *Eat the Burger* starts on the homepage, with a list of eaten and uneaten burgers (if there are any).
 You can type anything you want into the box